tbarnhardt/my-portfolio/README.md

-# my-portfolio
+# Thomas Barnhardt Portfolio
-This is my Professional portfolio
+This is my Professional portfolio that will use AWS and ReactJS to create a full serverless web site